deephyper/deephyper/docs/examples/examples_bbo/plot_black_box_optimization.rst

 Black-Box Optimization
 ======================

+**Author(s)**: Romain Egele, Brett Eiffert.

 In this tutorial, we introduce you to the notion of `black-box optimization (Wikipedia) <https://en.wikipedia.org/wiki/Derivative-free_optimization>`_ (a.k.a., derivative-free optimization) with DeepHyper.

 Black-box optimization is a field of optimization research where an objective function :math:`f(x) = y \in \mathbb{R}` is optimized only based on input-output observations :math:`\{ (x_1,y_1), \ldots, (x_n, y_n) \}`.

 Let's start by installing DeepHyper!

 ..
-GENERATED FROM PYTHON SOURCE LINES 13-17
+GENERATED FROM PYTHON SOURCE LINES 15-19

 .. code-block:: bash

     %%bash
     pip install deephyper

 ..
-GENERATED FROM PYTHON SOURCE LINES 20-21
+GENERATED FROM PYTHON SOURCE LINES 22-23

 Then, we can import it and check the installed version:

 ..
-GENERATED FROM PYTHON SOURCE LINES 21-25
+GENERATED FROM PYTHON SOURCE LINES 23-27

 .. code-block:: Python